 Storage Tanks - Installation and/or Removal

-The installation and/or removal of storage tanks is regulated by the PA Uniform Construction Code under the International Fire Code in effect.
+The installation and/or removal of storage tanks is regulated by the PA Uniform Construction Code under the aplicable sections of the International Building Code (IBC), the International Residential Code (IRC) or the International Mechanical Code (IMC) with reference to the International Fire Code (IFC).
 This includes above-ground and buried tanks, as well as tanks within a structure.

 You may request a copy of a site plan of your property by contacting the Planning and Zoning Department.
 Be sure to include your project address in your request.

 NOTE: Liquid Petroleum (LP) tanks are exempt under the PA Uniform Construction Code and therefore does not require a Fire Permit for installation or removal.
 HOWEVER, the placement or removal of such tanks does require approval from the Planning and Zoning Department.
 A “Zoning Permit’’ is required prior to the commencement of work.